We have just returned home from a week in Gran Canaria.

 The main bus service from the south of the island up to San Bartolome and Tejeda is the Number 18 service from the Playa de Maspalomas.
 There is one bus that goes so early that to connect with it from Puerto de Mogan would mean missing the hotel’s excellent breakfast (not an option!).
 The next bus does not leave Playa de Maspalomas until 11.00 am, and it only goes as far as San Bartolome – not all the way to Tejeda.

-Of course we could have hired a car.
+Of course we could have hired a car (for great deals see Holiday Autos.
 But driving through the busy beach resorts is not appealing.
-The road up to San Bartolome is one of the most spectacular roads we have ever been on, but it is definitely not for the faint-hearted (see separate post coming soon).
+The road up to San Bartolome is one of the most spectacular roads we have ever been on, but it is definitely not for the faint-hearted (see post on San Bartolome).
 Again we much prefer to use public transport – roads like this can so easily be spoilt by too many cars, and you can appreciate the amazing views so much better on a bus, while leaving the driving to someone who knows the road well.

 And although Puerto de Mogan is lovely, it is not the best base to walk from.
 There is a road in the process of being built which gives access to the cliffs, from where there is a trail along the deserted coast north of Puerto de Mogan.
 But this was closed with an impenetrable barrier when we visited.